Scroll Top

 More than a dozen clinical trials of multi-tyrosine kinase inhibitors in ACC have reported results.
 They are listed at the top of our Completed Studies page.

 Recent studies of Lenvatinib and Apatinib (also named Rivoceranib) have demonstrated the highest rates of objective responses in ACC patients.
-Several similar targeted drugs such as Axitinib and Sorafenib also appear to stabilize ACC tumors in a large proportion of ACC patients.
+Targeted drugs such as Axitinib and Sorafenib also appear to stabilize ACC tumors in a large proportion of ACC patients.
 These drugs are not cures but may keep the disease from progressing for 6 months or longer – an important benefit for patients with progressive disease.
-ASCO clinical guidelines suggest the use of multitargeted tyrosine kinase inhibitors such as Lenvatinib, Sorafenib, Axitinib or Pazopanib if clinical trials are not available.
+ASCO clinical guidelines suggest the use of multitargeted tyrosine kinase inhibitors such as Lenvatinib, Sorafenib, Axitinib, or Pazopanib if clinical trials are not available.
 NCCN clinical guidelines point to Lenvatinib as a reasonable option.

 MDM2 (Mouse Double Minute 2 Homolog) is an E3 ubiquitin ligase that negatively regulates the p53 tumor suppressor gene by targeting it for proteolytic degradation.
 In response to DNA damage or other cellular stressors, MDM2 and p53 undergo phosphorylation that prevents their association and leads to stabilization and subsequent activation of p53 anti-tumorigenic responses (cell cycle arrest, DNA repair, senescence or apoptosis). p53-driven responses are limited by an autoregulatory negative feedback loop, whereby high levels of p53 trigger MDM2 expression.